-Aims: We estimated the rate of renal artery adverse events following renal denervation with the most commonly applied radiofrequency catheter system based on a comprehensive review of published reports.
+Aims: We aimed to estimate the rate of renal artery adverse events following renal denervation with the most commonly applied radiofrequency catheter system based on a comprehensive review of published reports.

-Methods and results: We reviewed 50 published renal denervation (RDN) trials reporting on procedural safety including 5,769 subjects with 10,249 patient-years of follow up.
-Twenty-six patients with renal artery stenosis or dissection (0.45%) were identified of which 24 patients (0.41%) required renal artery stenting.
-The primary meta-analysis of all reports indicated an 0.20% pooled annual incidence rate of stent implantation (95% CI: 0.12 to 0.29% per year).
-Additional sensitivity analyses yielded consistent pooled estimates (range: 0.17% to 0.42% per year).
-Median time from RDN procedure to all renal intervention was 5.5 months (range: 0 to 33 months) and 79% of all events occurred within 1 year of the procedure.
-A separate review of 14 clinical trials reporting on prospective follow up imaging using either magnetic resonance imaging, computed tomography or angiography following RDN in 511 total subjects identified just one new significant stenosis (0.20%) after a median of 11 months post procedure (1 to 36 months).
+Methods and results: We reviewed 50 published renal denervation (RDN) trials reporting on procedural safety including 5,769 subjects with 10,249 patient-years of follow-up.
+Twenty-six patients with renal artery stenosis or dissection (0.45%) were identified of whom 24 (0.41%) required renal artery stenting.
+The primary meta-analysis of all reports indicated a 0.20% pooled annual incidence rate of stent implantation (95% CI: 0.12 to 0.29% per year).
+Additional sensitivity analyses yielded consistent pooled estimates (range: 0.17 to 0.42% per year).
+Median time from RDN procedure to all renal intervention was 5.5 months (range: 0 to 33 months); 79% of all events occurred within one year of the procedure.
+A separate review of 14 clinical trials reporting on prospective follow-up imaging using either magnetic resonance imaging, computed tomography or angiography following RDN in 511 total subjects identified just 1 new significant stenosis (0.20%) after a median of 11 months post procedure (one to 36 months).

-Conclusion: Renal artery re-intervention following renal denervation with the most commonly applied RF renal denervation system (Symplicity™) is rare.
-Most events were identified within 1 year.
+Conclusions: Renal artery reintervention following renal denervation with the most commonly applied RF renal denervation system (Symplicity) is rare.
+Most events were identified within one year.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com